davidpots/playsongnotes/_songs/[John Denver] Take Me Home Country Roads.md

 - 5:42 Verse, chorus, & bridge
 - 7:16 Farewell

+## Print-friendly PDF of lyrics/tabs/chords available!

+[Support me on Patreon](https://www.patreon.com/posts/21821096) to get access to a print-friendly PDF chord sheet (w/ tabs, etc) for this lesson.
+This will also give you access to future chord sheets I make.

 ## Lyrics w/ chords

     (capo 2nd fret if you want to play along with the official version)